dbt-ethz/docofossor/README.md

 Click here for the full [documentation](/DOCUMENTATION.md) of all the components of Docofossor.

 ### Changelog
+* Oktober 21, 2019: *v 0.904* Fixed another issue in dfCutInPoint, dfFillInPoint
-* September 12, 2019: *v 0.903* Fixed and issue in dfCutInPoint, dfFillInPoint
+* September 12, 2019: *v 0.903* Fixed an issue in dfCutInPoint, dfFillInPoint
 * August 26, 2019: *v 0.902* Many bug fixes and new .asc file importer and exporter
 * May 24, 2019: *v 0.901* Public Release of Docofossor